 Research and development and science

 £5.9 billion was announced to continue sustained investment in science to make sure the UK remains the best place in the world for science and research.
 This investment also includes £95 million to take the lead in the next European mission to Mars.

 £235 million will also go on a new science research centre, the Sir Henry Royce Institute in Manchester, and £20 million will go towards a research centre on ageing in Newcastle.

 As the UK has been a major success in the creative industries in film, animation, high end TV, theatre and video games over the last few years, the government is extending tax relief to children’s TV which will be introduced from April next year.

 This will counteract a decline in investment in children’s TV in the last decade and eligible companies will be able to claim 25% of qualifying production spending back through the relief.

 Mr Osborne also announced that the government will also consult on introducing a new orchestra tax relief in April 2016.

-If you’d like to learn more about this year’s Autumn Statement, click HERE.
+Learn more about this year’s Autumn Statement.

 We will also be releasing a report detailing the effects of the Autumn Statement on businesses in the New Year.
-Check back HERE for the report in January.

 To find out more about what Tracker can do to help your business grow in partnership with the public sector, sign up for a free trial today.